 Melanie M. Brannan, Painter

 Melanie M Brannan is a full-time artist who LOVES to teach.
 She has public and private classes for adults and children.
 Her paintings are in private collections throughout the U.S. Mel has painted exclusively with GOLDEN Artists Colors since 2009.
 In 2017, GOLDEN trained her to become a Certified Educator for this premium line of paints, pastes and gels.
 She joined this elite group of international artists to become the North Texas Educator for GOLDEN.
 Melanie will demonstrate GOLDEN paints using the impasto technique.
-She will create a luscious thick abstract landscape in 45 minutes using GOLDEN’s Heavy Body Acrylic and Pastes.
+She will create a luscious thick abstract landscape in 45 minutes using GOLDEN’s heavy body acrylic and pastes.
+The painting created in the demo will be available for purchase with the proceeds going to Genesis Women’s Shelter.
 You can see Melanie’s work and classes at: MelanieMBrannan.com

 Amy Tigner, Water Marbling